Ekedahl-Oort and Newton strata for Shimura varieties of PEL type: Properties of Ekedahl-Oort strata

 \begin{proof} Let $\APlus$ be the restriction of the universal family over $\Ascr_0$ to $\Ascr^w_0$ and let $\Mline = (M,C,D,\varphi_0,\varphi_1)$ be its attached $\Dscr$-zip.
 By \cite{Va}~Theorem~5.3.1, we find a finite locally free surjective morphism $g\colon S \to \Ascr^w_0$ such that $g^*\Mline$ is isomorphic to a constant $\Dscr$-zip.
 In particular, $g^*M$ and $g^*C$ are globally free $\Oscr_S$-modules.
 By the definition of $C$ this shows that $g^*f_*\Omega^1_{A/\Ascr^w_0}$ is a globally free $\Oscr_S$-module, where $f\colon A \to \Ascr^w_0$ denotes the structure morphism.
 Setting $\omega_A := \det(f_*\Omega^1_{A/\Ascr^w_0})$ we see that $g^*\omega_A$ is a trivial line bundle.
 On the hand we know by \cite{Lan}~Theorem~7.2.4.1 that $\omega_A$ is ample.
 Thus $g^*\omega_A$ is ample and $S$ is quasi-affine.
 Therefore $\Ascr^w_0$ is quasi-affine by Lemma~\ref{QuasiaffineLocal}. \end{proof}

 \begin{remark} In~\cite{Va}~Theorem~5.3.1 it is shown that the inclusion $\Ascr^w_0 \mono \Ascr_0$ is quasi-affine.
 This also follows from Theorem~\ref{EOQuasiAffine} or from \cite{PWZ}~Theorem~12.7.
-In~\cite{NVW}~Theorem~6.3 (for $p \geq 5$) the much stronger result is shown that each Ekedahl-Oort stratum $\Ascr^w_0$ is pure in $\Ascr_0$ (i.e., the inclusion $\Ascr^w_0 \mono \Ascr_0$ is an affine morphism).
+In~\cite{NVW}~Theorem~6.3 (for $p \geq 5$) and in~\cite{Yatsyshyn} (in general) the much stronger result is shown that each Ekedahl-Oort stratum $\Ascr^w_0$ is pure in $\Ascr_0$ (i.e., the inclusion $\Ascr^w_0 \mono \Ascr_0$ is an affine morphism).
 This result neither implies nor is implied by Theorem~\ref{EOQuasiAffine}. \end{remark}